souxls/Collections/README.md

 - [oncall](https://github.com/linkedin/oncall) - Oncall is a calendar tool designed for scheduling and managing on-call shifts.
 It can be used as source of dynamic ownership info for paging systems like <http://iris.claims>.
 - [beyla](https://github.com/grafana/beyla) - eBPF-based autoinstrumentation of HTTP and HTTPS services.
 - [pyroscope](https://github.com/grafana/pyroscope) = Continuous Profiling Platform.
 Debug performance issues down to a single line of code.
+- [bpftop](https://github.com/Netflix/bpftop) - bpftop provides a dynamic real-time view of running eBPF programs.
+It displays the average runtime, events per second, and estimated total CPU % for each program.

 ## APM